Mental health treatment at Nightingale Hospital

-Undertaking mental health treatment and therapy can be overwhelming, emotional and anxiety-provoking.
-However, we’d like to reassure you that our expert team is here with the sole intention of helping you lead a healthy and positive life.
+Undertaking mental health treatment and therapy can be overwhelming, emotional, and anxiety-provoking.
+However, we’d like to reassure you that our expert team is here with the sole intention of helping you lead a healthy and fulfilling life.

 Mental health treatment at Nightingale Hospital can be accessed in the following settings:

-Our robust clinical team can provide outpatient treatment for a variety of mental health conditions such as depression, anxiety, obsessive compulsive disorder (OCD) and stress; as well as addictions and eating disorders.
-This can be treated through a broad range of evidence-based therapies, including cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), mindfulness, eye movement desensitisation and reprocessing (EMDR), repetitive transcranial magnetic stimulation (rTMS) and other forms of psychotherapy.
+Our robust clinical team can provide outpatient treatment for a variety of mental health conditions such as depression, anxiety, obsessive-compulsive disorder (OCD), and stress; as well as addictions and eating disorders.

 Day therapy treatment

 Nightingale Hospital day therapy consists of full or half days of therapy sessions.
 In day therapy, patients take part in the inpatient group therapy programme, either for the treatment of general mental health problems (general psychiatry), addictions or eating disorders.
 Following the completion of a day therapy programme, the patient will have access to a free weekly aftercare support group held at the hospital, for up to one year.